Complete Guide to Childcare Subsidies in Singapore: CCS, AICS & KiFAS Explained

 Here is a general overview of how the CCS works for childcare centres (figures are indicative and subject to ECDA updates):

-- Full-day childcare (Singapore Citizens): Subsidies range from around $150 to $710 per month depending on income bracket and whether the child is in infant care or childcare.
+- Full-day childcare (Singapore Citizens): Subsidies range from $150 (non-working applicant) up to $767 per month for childcare, or up to $1,310 per month for infant care, depending on your income bracket.

 - Part-day childcare: Lower subsidy amounts apply for part-day enrolment.